 While countless memes and posts credit outgrown layers and split ends as the impetus to wield scissors after months of salon closures, there are deeper reasons behind the sudden influx of #quarantinecuts.
 The truth is, many people — whether they know it or not — are seeking more than a simple trim.
 From claiming control and processing trauma to engaging in playful experimentation or chasing the thrill of a “rebellious” act, there are multiple emotional and psychological triggers that prompt someone to make such a spontaneous change.

 Take Meghan Montaner, for example.
-The director of education for a performing arts theater in Northborough, Massachusetts chopped more than six inches off her hair in a spur-of-the-moment cut a few weeks back.
+The director of education for a performing arts theatre in Northborough, Massachusetts chopped more than six inches off her hair in a spur-of-the-moment cut a few weeks back.
 “It was just a couple days before my birthday and I was tired of feeling cooped up,” she says.
 “My husband had gone out to run an errand, I had gotten my son to bed and I had 30 minutes to myself.
 I took a shower, put a sheet on the floor, grabbed the scissors, and that was that.”

 Montaner says the cut came, in part, from a desire to break up the monotony of life under quarantine, which Dr. Diller says is a common response to experiencing a long period of isolation.
 But Montaner’s move paid off in other ways: not only was she pleasantly surprised by the final look (“My hair looks better now,” she says), but she’s also riding a high of accomplishment from successfully pulling off something she’s never done before.
 “I think it was surprising what a positive experience it was for me to cut my hair and how much better I felt in that moment,” Montaner says.
 “It's kind of liberating in a way because I was able to do something, affect something, change something.”